erickbressani/Rabbitier/README.md

 # Rabbitier
-An easy to use abstraction for RabbitMQ Publishers and Subscribers
+An easy to use abstraction for RabbitMQ Publishers and Subscribers for .Net Core

 ## RabbitierPublisher
 Fluent RabbitMQ Publisher